PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: An empirical study

-\textbf{RQ2} builds on the observation of multimodal safety asymmetry and investigates how different visual inputs affect the internal semantic separation between benign and malicious content.
+This analysis investigates how different visual inputs influence the model’s internal safety boundaries and its ability to distinguish between benign and malicious content.
 This separation is fundamental to a model’s ability to detect harmful inputs~\cite{SneakyPrompt}.
 To study whether visual inputs affect this separability in the hidden space, we employ a two-stage analysis: (i) \textit{Representation-Level Analysis}, which quantifies internal separability using cosine distances; and (ii) \textit{Behavioral-Level Evaluation}, which measures the attack success rates under controlled multimodal inputs.

-\textbf{Preparation.} We extract hidden states from the -$5$th layer of LLaVA and LLaMA and project them into a 2D space using UMAP~\cite{umap} for visualization.
-As shown in Figure~\ref{RQ2fig}, both models exhibit some separation between benign and malicious instructions, but LLaMA demonstrates clearer cluster boundaries, suggesting stronger semantic discrimination in the absence of visual inputs.
-Based on this observation, we design three exploratory experiments:
+We extract hidden states from the \(-5\)th layer (i.e., the fifth layer from the output end) of LLaVA and LLaMA, and project them into a two-dimensional space using UMAP~\cite{umap} for visualization.
+As shown in Fig.~\ref{RQ2fig}, both models exhibit a degree of separation between benign and malicious instructions.
+And LLaMA demonstrates clearer cluster boundaries, suggesting stronger semantic discrimination in the absence of visual inputs.
+Based on this observation, we further analyze model behavior under three distinct visual input configurations.
+The naming conventions and semantic meanings of these input configurations are summarized in Table~\ref{table:input_config}.

-\textit{Existence Prior Test:} Introduces semantically blank images (White) to examine whether the mere presence of visual signals influences safety boundaries.
+\textbf{Existence Prior Test:} Introduces semantically blank images (White) to examine whether the mere presence of visual signals influences safety boundaries.